 I decided to share it for this months Recipe Redux; the challenge was to make something to eat on the road, something that is a fail safe for road trips or maybe long bike rides.
 Hummus is always my dish of choice when packing for a long journey.
 It’s healthy, easy, delicious and goes great with crackers, carrot sticks or just eaten with a spoon.

-*To roast garlic, put a whole head of garlic into a enough tin foil (aluminum foil) to wrap around it.
+*To roast garlic, put a whole head of garlic into enough aluminium foil to wrap around it.
 Before wrapping peel away the outer layers of the garlic bulb skin, leaving the skins of the individual cloves intact.
 Using a knife, cut off a 1/4 inch of the top of cloves, exposing the individual cloves of garlic.
 Drizzle a little olive oil onto the garlic head.
-Put into a 200 degrees Celsius preheated oven and bake for about 35 min.
+Put into a 400-degree Fahrenheit preheated oven and bake for about 45 min.
 It is ready when it is soft to touch and you can squeeze the cloves out of their casing.
 Reserve the leftover garlic cloves to have on toast, on baked potatoes, or eat as is.

-First lightly toast the cumin and coriander in a fry pan until fragrant (about 30 seconds).
+While the garlic is roasting, lightly toast the cumin and coriander in a frying pan until fragrant (about 30 seconds).

-Put all ingredients into a food processor and blend.
-I like to start with 1/2 cup of olive oil, use more if you want to thin it out.
+Next, place all ingredients into a food processor and blend.
+I like to start with 1/2 cup of olive oil, adding more if a thinner consistency is desired.

 The hummus is all done!
 Serve with a sprinkle of smoked paprika if desired.